The powerful history of the city of Tornio

 The ferrochrome factory in Tornio and the chrome mine in Kemi were established for the refinement of stainless steel in 1960.
 Nowadays the factory is known as the Outokumpu Chrome Oyj (Corp).

-The industry, developed and refined from the natural resources of Lapland, alongside with the many-sided cultural history in the region, are the basis for the wealth and well-being of the people in Sea Lapland.
+The industry, developed and refined from the natural resources of Lapland, alongside with the many-sided cultural history in the region, is the basis for the wealth and well-being of the people in Sea Lapland.